Your domain name is by far the most crucial choice you will make for your new blog or website. But how to choose a domain name?

 There are three basic types of domain names.

-The key to an SEO optimized domain name is to find words that describe what your site is all about.
+The key to an SEO-optimized domain name is to find words that describe what your site is about.

-Then, a couple of years ago I read an article about SEO optimised domain names.
+Then, a few years ago, I read an article about how to choose a domain name that is SEO-optimized.
 One line from that article is still stuck in my head.

 “Your domain name should tell people what you do and how it can help them.”

-Now, two years after choosing my new domain name and redirecting my old blog to it, my traffic had shot up from a handful to 1,000’s of site visits per day.
+After choosing my new domain name and redirecting my old blog to it, my traffic shot up.
+From a handful to 1,000’s of site visits per day.

-The key ingredient of success is to laser focus down onto what you do, and how that can connect with people.
+The critical ingredient of success is to focus on what you do and how that can connect with people.